Kasper7777/RL-Worm/README.md

 # Worm Reinforcement Learning Project

 A PyBullet-based reinforcement learning project where a segmented worm learns to navigate and collect food using natural undulating movements.
+This project demonstrates advanced robotics control using deep reinforcement learning.

 ## Overview